twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 attn sits alongside this, rather than inside the same problem:

 - Altitude focuses on **where your stablecoin cash lives, how it earns low-risk yield, and how you pay people**
-- attn focuses on **how your onchain revenues are pledged and financed**
+- attn focuses on **how your onchain revenues are routed, pledged, financed, and optionally put to work while idle**

 A single protocol or DAO could reasonably:

 - hold operating cash, payroll, and vendors in an Altitude-style account
-- route protocol / creator revenues into an attn revenue account for financing
+- route protocol / creator revenues into an attn revenue account for financing and base yield
 - treat attnUSD as a separate credit-yield sleeve on top of its core treasury

-Altitude is treasury and payments; attn is revenue-backed structuring and credit.
+Altitude is treasury and payments; attn is revenue-backed structuring, credit, and revenue-native yield.

 ---